 - Rufous Hummingbirds in particular seem to be able to survive cold temperatures, perhaps because they go into torpor at night and lower their body temperatures by 30 degrees F.

 - If your winter hummingbird got to your northerly latitude in Pennsylvania on its own, you ought not hold it for the winter in some warm, indoor aviary and then release it the next spring.
 That could just encourage it to return the following winter and--if wayward migration is genetically determined--might result in its offspring making the same trip and tempting you to bring them indoors also.
 If this happened, in a few generations Pennsylvania could be overrun with Rufous Hummingbirds standing in line for winter housing, and that's not in anybody's--or any bird's--best interest.
 We'd be a lot better off letting natural selection determine the lot of winter vagrant hummingbirds.
 If they make it through the winter on their own, fine; if they don't, it should be just as acceptable.
 This may sound dispassionate, but that's the way nature works.

 - Lastly, be sure to report your winter hummingbird immediately to RESEARCH.
+(You can also contact a local bander directy at Hummingbird Banders.)
 When we get information about a winter hummingbird, we can pass the details to a hummingbird bander near you who may be able to come to trap and band the bird, confirm its species, and then release the bird unharmed.
 If this bird is then found or recaptured at another location, the band will provide much-needed information about the behavior of these winter vagrant hummingbirds.
 (See Vagrant & Winter Hummingbird Banding.)